 But, don’t get me wrong, there are some beautifully designed art sales websites out there.
 However they are focused on promoting their own stable of established artists and big name gallery networks, rather than offering an easily accessible platform to all artists and curators looking to exhibit and sell their art online, no matter what their status or personal network.

 By now, not only had I failed to find a solution to my problem, but I had also uncovered a real gap in the market.
 As we started discussing how a solution could work and the practicalities of an online exhibition platform (luckily my husband is a wiz at developing mobile app and web platforms and was up for a challenge), I realised my idea for The Exhibit solved a lot more than just my need to “visit” the exhibitions I couldn’t get to in person.

-An online exhibition platform could shake up the current exhibition model, reduce the cost of exhibiting in a world where artists are increasingly struggling for exhibition funding opportunities and governments are always looking first to the arts for budget savings, make it accessible for art collectors to view exhibitions and purchase artworks regardless of where they are located, give artists and curators a global platform which they can easily leverage with social media, create new ways of collaborating online, provide artists with an alternative to the traditional gallery representation model, and much more.
+A truly open online exhibition platform could shake up the current exhibition model, reduce the cost of exhibiting in a world where artists are increasingly struggling for exhibition funding opportunities (and governments are always looking first to the arts and cultural sector for budget savings), make it accessible for art collectors to view exhibitions and purchase artworks regardless of where they are located, give artists and curators a global platform which they can easily leverage with social media, create new ways of collaborating online, provide artists with an alternative to the traditional gallery representation model, and much more.

 What we are aiming to do with The Exhibit

 We have designed The Exhibit to be a platform for all; from art enthusiasts, art lovers and collectors to artists, curators, galleries and museums.